Picture Courtesy of David Iliff

-The Colosseum (Coliseum), originally known as the Flavian Amphitheater, is an elliptical amphitheater in the center of Rome, Italy that is the largest stadium built by the powerful Roman Empire.
-It is considered one of the greatest works of Rome's architecture ever built.
-Originally capable of seating 50,000 spectators, it was once used for gladiatorial combat.
+The Roman Colosseum, also in ancient times known as Flavian Amphitheater, is a huge amphitheater found in the middle of Rome.
+It is the largest structure of its kind built by the mighty Empire.
+It is one of the greatest works of Rome's architecture ever built.
+It was originally capable of holding more than fifty-thousand people.